How to move, store and trade duty-suspended and duty-paid excise goods.

 - supplies to diplomats and visiting forces within the UK

-- supplies to entitled international organisations, embassies and forces in other member states
+- supplies to entitled international organisations, embassies and forces in EU member states

 - supplies to HM ships